-We’ve been focusing on cross stitch tools a lot lately, however there’s one in particular that I personally don’t use; the needle threader.
+We’ve been focusing on cross stitch tools a lot lately, however, there’s one in particular that I personally don’t use; the needle threader.
 The reason I don’t use them?
 They break.
 A lot.

 This is actually an accepted reason to shun needle threaders, even though they’re helpful, and the first thing that came to your head, if you use them or not, was breakages.
 But it doesn’t have to be that way.
-In fact, there are a whole slew of needle threader types out there, and there’s only one that breaks.
+In fact, there is a whole slew of needle threader types out there, and there’s only one that breaks.

 The one that breaks